Czech Republic

 1998-2005 declining inflation targets met or near-met except for undershoot 2003 (inflation expectations also fall briefly below target band); main monetary instrument is repo rate; changes to inflation targeting procedures loose converging inflation targeting LCIT

-2006-17 inflation targets (lower from 2010) met, except overshoot 2007-8 and undershoot 2009, when inflation expectations returned quickly to the target zone, also undershoots 2013-16 when medium-term expectations remained anchored; initial aim of entering ERM2 and then adopting euro set aside; occasional forex intervention; exchange rate floor November 2013 to April 2017, as additional instrument in IT (instead of QE) to avoid deflation, with significant forex intervention in last few months full inflation targeting FIT
+2006-23 inflation targets (lower and without band from 2010) met up to 2020, except overshoot 2007-8 and undershoot 2009, when inflation expectations returned quickly to the target zone, also undershoots 2013-16 when medium-term expectations remained anchored; initial aim of entering ERM2 prior to adopting euro set aside; periodic forex intervention; macroprudential policies introduced; exchange rate floor November 2013 to April 2017, as additional instrument in IT (instead of QE) to avoid deflation, with significant forex intervention in last few months; strong response to Covid-19, overall effects less severe than elsewhere, but recovery disrupted by war in Ukraine and related hike in inflation in 2022-23; inflation target overshot from mid-2021 to end-2023, household expectations 12 months ahead rise sharply but financial market expectations 3 years ahead remain anchored full inflation targeting FIT